Santa Clara Valley: War and industry

-The fruit industry gradually recovered, and by the early 1940s, prosperity returned to the valley.
-Wartime production associated with World War II brought industry to the valley such as building of marine engines for Liberty ships by the Joshua Hendy Iron Works, now Northrop Grumman Marine Systems in Sunnyvale; landing craft were built by Food Machinery Corporation, which later built the M113 armored personnel carrier, the Bradley Fighting Vehicle, and the XR311 at its facility in Santa Clara; and an IBM factory began manufacturing punch cards in San Jose in 1943.
+Wartime production associated with World War II brought industry to the valley, such as the building of marine engines for Liberty ships by the Joshua Hendy Iron Works in Sunnyvale.
+IBM opened its first West Coast manufacturing facility, a card plant in San Jose, in 1943.

-About 1,000 Japanese were interned, losing substantial property.
-Wartime production drew workers, including women, from the orchards and canneries; they were replaced by Mexican Americans from Texas and California and by Mexican braceros.
-Neighborhoods in East San Jose, such as the Meadowfair district, became barrios.
+During World War II, Santa Clara Valley's Japanese and Japanese American population experienced forced removal, incarceration, and loss of property under Executive Order 9066.
+Wartime production opened industrial and cannery jobs to women and other workers.
+Mexican women and bracero workers filled many cannery jobs during the war.
+In East San Jose, the Mayfair Packing Company gave its name to the Mayfair district, where many Mexican workers settled during and after the war.

-The Polaris submarine-launched ballistic missile was built during the Cold War by Lockheed Missiles & Space Division in Sunnyvale for the United States Navy, while Northrop Grumman Marine Systems built the launch tubes and propulsion systems.
+The Polaris submarine-launched ballistic missile was built during the Cold War by Lockheed Missiles & Space Division in Sunnyvale for the United States Navy.
 For the most part, the defense industry and traditional electronics manufacturers, with the exception of IBM, in the Santa Clara Valley were unionized, mainly by the International Association of Machinists and Aerospace Workers, International Brotherhood of Electrical Workers, and Teamsters.
 The United Electrical, Radio and Machine Workers of America, a communist dominated union, but friendly to minority and women workers, gradually lost its place during the McCarthy era.